Pakistan’s Total Debt Grows by Rs. 8.97 Trillion in FY25

 Pakistan’s total debt has surged by Rs.
 8.97 trillion in FY25, reaching record levels, according to the State Bank of Pakistan.
 Economists warn of a growing fiscal crisis and call for urgent reforms to stabilize the economy.

-In a concerning development for the country’s economic stability, Pakistan’s total debt burden has surged by Rs.
-8.97 trillion during the first eight months of the fiscal year 2024-25 (FY25).
-According to official data released by the State Bank of Pakistan (SBP), the country’s total debt and liabilities have reached unprecedented levels, raising serious concerns among economists, investors, and policymakers.
+Pakistan is facing a growing economic challenge as its total debt has surged by Rs.
+8.97 trillion during the first eight months of fiscal year 2024-25 (FY25).
+According to the State Bank of Pakistan (SBP), this sharp rise has pushed the country’s debt to record levels, raising concerns among economists, investors, and policymakers alike.

 -

-Domestic Debt Increased by Rs.
-5.2 trillion due to heavy government reliance on borrowing from local banks and financial institutions.
+Domestic Debt: Up by Rs.
+5.2 trillion due to the government borrowing heavily from local banks and financial institutions.

 -

-External Debt Rose by Rs.
-3.3 trillion, largely due to foreign loans, IMF disbursements, and currency depreciation against the US dollar.
+External Debt: Rose by Rs.
+3.3 trillion, mostly from foreign loans, IMF disbursements, and the falling value of the Pakistani rupee.

 -